 How to make a ground oven

-The ground oven, also known as an earth oven is one of the oldest forms of cooking and evidence for the use of ground oven’s goes right back to the end of the ice age 12,000 years ago.
-Its one of the best ways to cook meat and vegetables while out in the wild, and it couldn’t be easier to make one.
-All you’ll need is a digging tool and a number of rocks to line the edges and bottom.
+The ground oven, also known as an earth oven is one of the oldest forms of cooking, and evidence for the use of a ground oven goes right back to the end of the ice age 12,000 years ago.
+It’s one of the best ways to cook meat and vegetables while out in the wild, and it couldn’t be easier to make one.
+All you’ll need is a digging tool and several rocks to line the edges and bottom.

 Step 1 – Digging

 The main thing to check before digging is that the earth isn’t too wet and isn’t made up of peat which can catch and smolder for a long time.
-The whole you should dig would depend on the size of whatever it is you are cooking, a special dish in Morocco is the cooking of an entire sheep in the same ground oven.
-It doesn’t matter is it’s a round, circle or square hole, just make sure its deep enough to fit your rocks under and above the thing you’re cooking plus 6 inches extra room on top.
+The hole you should dig would depend on the size of whatever it is you are cooking, a special dish in Morocco is the cooking of an entire sheep in the same ground oven.
+It doesn’t matter if it’s a round, circle, or a square hole, just make sure it’s deep enough to fit your rocks under and above the thing you’re cooking plus 6 inches of extra room on top.

 Step 2 – Rock lining